UESENPAI/uesenpai/README.md

 # Greetings 👋

 Thank you for visiting my personal Git repository.
-But there is nothing to show you.
-Now please get the fuck out of here!
+But there is nothing to show you. ㅗ(^o^)ㅗ

 ---